manishbista28/articles/key_exchange.md

 Afterwards, Alice provides Bob with a message containing her identity and ephemeral keys, Bob's prekey used and additional information encrypted with shared key.
 Bob receives the message and will be able to calculate shared key to communicate with Alice further.
 The protocol is widely used for e2e encrypted messaging and has found its use in [web3 applications](https://github.com/xmtp/litepaper#4-secure-web3-messaging-with-blockchain-accounts) as well where it has been used to exchange textual message, gameplay interaction signals, computational results and secrets, multimedia files, NFT metadata, application assets, etc.

-## Messaging Layer Security (MLS)
+## Private Group Messaging Protocols
 Secure group communication means users should be able to communicate such that the message is readable only to a member of the group.
 Despite its widespread prevalance in messaging applications, a fully secure, efficient and standard method of private group communication is [still in works](https://datatracker.ietf.org/doc/draft-ietf-mls-protocol/).
-The difficulty lies primarly with an efficient way of managing groups (i.e. initial key exchange, addition and removal of users, update to existing user keys) in an end-to-end encrypted messaging protocol.
+The difficulty lies primarly with implementing an efficient way of managing groups (i.e. initial key exchange, addition and removal of users, update to existing user keys) in an end-to-end encrypted messaging protocol.
 An explanation of some known approaches given below will help establish the point.

 1. Pairwise Channels